| | |

 clay mushrooms process

-3. Form the balls into long cylindrical shapes that are tapered at the top.
+3. Form the balls into long cylindrical shapes that taper at the top.

 clay mushrooms process

-4. Curve the stems if desired.
+4. Curve the mushroom stems if desired.
 Create a hole in the base using a toothpick.

 polymer clay mushrooms